 This grain and wheat free dog food by Merrick has also earned itself a coveted spot on our list.
 Every bag is packed with real beef protein as its first ingredient, ensuring your dog gets every amino acid they need for a well-balanced lifestyle and healthy muscle growth.

-Because the recipe contains Omega-3 and 6 fatty acids, it’s perfectly blended to support your dog’s hair and skin, while glucosamine and chondroitin help their joints stay supple and healthy – this is especially important with larger dogs, who are prone to arthritis later in life.
+Because the recipe contains Omega-3 and 6 fatty acids, it’s perfectly blended to support your dog’s hair and skin, while glucosamine and chondroitin help their joints stay supple and healthy – this is especially important for larger dogs, who are prone to arthritis later in life.
 This blend of nutrients is sourced from natural ingredients, including peas, apples, blueberries, and sweet potato.
 As well as grains, the food is free from anything else that might upset your dog’s tummy: fillers, soy, and preservatives.

 Grain free dry dog food